-Red roses are popular for symbolizing romantic love, passion and desire.
-They can also symbolize one’s sacrifice or to honor the memory of a dead loved one.
-Other colors (both natural and artificial) have their own specific meaning.
+Red roses are popular for symbolizing romantic love, passion, and desire.
+They can also symbolize one’s sacrifice or honor the memory of a dead loved one.
+Other colors (both natural and artificial) have their specific meaning.

-If you want a colored rose tattoo, here are your options other than red.
+If you want a colored rose tattoo, here are options other than red.

 - Pink roses symbolize budding love.
 The color pink is the middle ground between red roses’ passionate sexual love and white roses’ pure love.

-- Blue roses symbolize defiance, opportunity and making the impossible possible.
-Blue roses do not grow naturally, so white roses need to absorb water mixed with blue dye until it reaches its desired shade.
+- Blue roses symbolize defiance, opportunity, and making the impossible possible.
+Blue roses do not grow naturally, so white roses need to absorb water mixed with blue dye until it reaches their desired shade.

-- Black roses are commonly associated with death, but during funerals it can also be a symbol of remembrance.
+- Black roses are commonly associated with death, but during funerals, they can also be a symbol of remembrance.

 Dagger Through Rose Tattoo Meaning

 A dagger tattoo doesn’t necessarily mean criminal affiliations, but has multiple ideas represented by it.
-It can represent a sharp pain you may have experienced in the past: the death of a loved one, the betrayal of a partner, or even the sacrifice you’ve gone through in the hopes of a better life.
+It can represent a sharp pain you may have experienced: the death of a loved one, the betrayal of a partner, or even the sacrifice you’ve made in the hopes of a better life.

-Just like the pain of getting inked, the pain of that negative moment in your life will eventually get duller.
+Like the pain of getting inked, that negative moment in your life will eventually get duller.
 And although you won’t feel the gutting pain in your heart as you originally did, you won’t forget the pain of surviving.

-A dagger reminds you that you’ve survived the pain, but you don’t forget it.
+A dagger reminds you that you’ve survived the pain but don’t forget it.
 Let that dagger be a reminder, a promise, or a warning of the pain.

 So what is the meaning behind a dagger through a rose?

-A dagger is cold and sharp steel whereas a rose represents life with both beauty and pain.
+A dagger is of cold and sharp steel, whereas a rose represents life with beauty and pain.
 It’s a good symbol to represent the beauty in pain and how life continued for the better after the worst (I mean, you could do a rainbow or a lightning bolt tattoo to symbolize that, but a dagger-rose combo is just edgier).

-A dagger through a rose represents your life growing up through hardship but are now living comfortably.
-It represents how you were at the lowest point in your life in the past but, looking back, you’re not perfect but you’re doing way better.
-As long as you believe there is light at the end of every tunnel, a dagger will always complement a rose’s beauty and pain.
+A dagger through a rose represents your life growing up through hardship but now living comfortably.
+It represents how you were at the lowest point in your life in the past, but, looking back, you’re not perfect but doing way better.
+If you believe there is light at the end of every tunnel, a dagger will always complement a rose’s beauty and pain.